 Fax: +49 89 8578-3541

-This institute has an International Max Planck Research School (IMPRS):IMPRS for Molecular Life Sciences: From Biological Structures to Neural Circuits
+This institute has an International Max Planck Research School (IMPRS):IMPRS - Biological Intelligence

 In addition, there is the possibility of individual doctoral research.
 Please contact the directors or research group leaders at the Institute.